microsoft/ivy/doc/proving.md

 This declaration requires that type `t` as well as the symbols `{+,-,*,/}` in the signature of `int` be fresh.
 Notice, though, that the symbols `{+,-,*,/}` are polymorphic.
 This means that `+` over distinct types is considered to be a distinct symbol.
-This means we can we can instantiate the `int` theory over different types (and also instantiate other theorys that have these symbols in their signature).
+Thus, we can we can instantiate the `int` theory over different types (and also instantiate other theorys that have these symbols in their signature).

 Inference rules
 ===============

-An inference rule takes a collection of judgments as input (the premises) and produces a judment as output (the conclusion).
+An inference rule takes a collection of judgments as input (the premises) and produces a judgment as output (the conclusion).
 The rule is *sound* if the conclusion logically follows from the premises.

 Here is a simple example of an inference rule:

-    schema congruence1 = {
+    schema congruence = {
         type d
 	type r
         function f(X:d) : r